AbhiWisdom/ChatGpt-4-msg-cap-Remover/README.md

 ⚠️ Update 2023.12.25: ChatGPT has enhanced its authentication mechanism.
 You may encounter the following error message during use: "Our systems have detected unusual activity from your system.
 Please try again later."

 ⚠️ Update 2023.12.31: As ChatGPT becomes more productized, OpenAI has implemented stricter limitations.
-Also, due to personal work commitments and limited time and energy, this project can no longer guarantee to override the usage limits of the GPT-4 model on the ChatGPT web interface.
-If you are capable, you are welcome to contribute to this project.
+This project can no longer guarantee to override the usage limits of the GPT-4 model on the ChatGPT web interface.

 [Join Telegram](https://t.me/abyproof)